 Automated Daily Backups

 Development, Staging, and Production Environments

 Threat Detection and Blocking

-Step-by-Step Instructions to Set Up Hosting and Domain
+Step-by-Step Instructions on How to Set Up Hosting and Domain

 Login to your WPEngine account and click on your domain name appearing under “Site Name.”

 If you are using Google Domains, which we recommended above, follow these steps to set up the CNAME:

 - Click the domain you want to update